CameronBeebe/Cybernetics/README.md

 9. Integrate everything into classes, remove old files

 10. Add quality control: check to make sure something in list of goals are in game so trivially unproductive games are not run.
 Be able to accept a list of goals

+11. Create (at least in MPI version) a per-rank goal functionality.
+That is, each rank has its own goal, and depending on user input the functionality checks for a rank that has trained for that goal and uses that rank's regulator to spit out a response.

+12. Create a method that just spits out one single action in response to an environmental disturbance (row).
+I.e. just one train forward pass.